DSD-DBS/capella-context-diagrams-demonstrator/README.md

 pre-commit install
 ```

-# Development

-First run the following commands to create the static files for the backend:
+Then run the following commands to create the static files for the backend:

 ```sh
 cd demo